 What is chronic hip pain?

-Chronic hip pain is a resilient symptom that often reflects a deeper issue with the joints.
-In orthopedics, the joint works closely with the surrounding muscles, ligaments and tendons.
-So, for the hips, these joints are made up by the pelvic bone, femur and tissues that help with regular motion.
-An injury to the bones or helping tissue can cause severe pain near the inner or outer part of the hips.
-Your level of pain and other symptoms indicate what part of the joint is suffering.
-Chronic hip pain has a major impact on your quality of life.
+Chronic hip pain is a common symptom that often reflects a deeper issue with the joints.
+The joint works closely with the surrounding muscles, ligaments, and tendons.
+For the hips, these joints are made up of the pelvic bone, femur and connective tissues that help with regular motion.
+An injury to the bones or surrounding soft tissue can cause severe pain near the inner or outer part of the hips.
+Your level of pain and other symptoms can help to indicate what part of the joint is problematic.
+Chronic hip pain may have a major impact on your quality of life.

 - Level of Activity

 - How to treat chronic hip pain

 Patients who stay cautious and self-aware may be able to prevent chronic hip pain.
 Usually, there are initial symptoms that warn the patient of joint problems.
 Hip pain is one of the first warnings, but the hip pain may come and go over time.
 A healthy lifestyle can limit painful symptoms and reverse early onset conditions.
 Chronic hip pain prevention involves: